-Astana Energy Hall is a 6,500 sm, 1,000 seat multi-functional Proscenium Theater that acted as the main performance space for EXPO-2017, the site of last year's International Exposition.
-Energy Hall is set to significantly contribute to the cultural experience of Astana, as an anchor to the current legacy district Astana International Financial Center.
+Astana Energy Hall is a 6,500 sm, 1,000 seat multi-functional Proscenium Theater that was the main performance space during Astana Expo-2017, the site of the 2017 International Exposition.
+Energy Hall continues to define the cultural experience of Astana, as an anchor to the current legacy district Astana International Financial Center.

-Energy Hall is be a highly-sustainable building.
-The façade has high-performance, triple-glazed glass that is house certified.
+Energy Hall is a highly-sustainable building.
+The façade will be built with high-performance, triple-glazed glass that is house certified.
 Other energy reduction strategies that will be used in Energy Hall include hyper-insulated radiant floors; a hyper-insulated roof cavity; reclaimed water for toilet flashing; and responsive lighting controls to maximize daylighting.
 Additionally, 50% of Energy Hall’s roof will have PVs for the production of renewable energy.